 In its November update, the IEA says that with surging supply, and cooling demand in China, even if the OPEC+ cuts remain in place, global crude oil supply will exceed demand by more than 1 mb/d in 2025.

 Chinas vehicle fleet is going full electric, backed by nuclear and renewables.
-Unsurprisingly, China sees its reliance on tin pot oil dictators as a threat to its future.
+Unsurprisingly, China sees its reliance on tin pot oil dictators in far off lands, and extended energy pipelines as a geopolitical threat to its future.
+The blowing up of the Nordstream pipelines by the US showed this clearly.
 NZ somehow is blind to this, no matter what political stripes you wear.

 We welcome your comments below.
 If you are not already registered, please register to comment.